 Molecular diagnostic tests have been proposed to help managing clinicians risk stratify patients for selecting their most appropriate management based on their probability of developing metastatic disease; these tests may score patients’ probabilities of resultant metastatic disease by measuring tumor biomarkers such as relevant gene expression.21-24 One gene expression profile (GEP) test (DecisionDx Melanoma, Castle Biosciences) was evaluated in a retrospective cohort (n=782) to evaluate its ability to predict metastasis and ability to predict SLNB status with tumors with a Breslow thickness <2.0 mm (AJCC T1 T2).25

-The ability of the test to identify a low- risk group was assessed and compared to SLNB in 2 contemporary, multi-center, prospective study cohorts: a 584 patient cohort from 2 published prospective studies (overall 14% SLN positive rate)23,26 and a 837 patient cohort from prospectively tested patients at 5 large academic institutions (overall 12% SLN positive rate).25 The rate of SLN positivity in both prospective study cohorts aligns with the SLN positivity rate in the general population of melanoma patients who have undergone SLNB.
-The results show that in patients from the Medicare-eligible population (65 years old and over) who were determined to be low-risk by this test, the concordance of a negative SLNB was 98.4%.
+The ability of the test to identify a low risk group was assessed and compared to SLNB in two contemporary, multi-center, prospective study cohorts: a 584 patient cohort from two published prospective studies (overall 14% SLN positive rate)23,26 and a 837 patient cohort from prospectively tested patients at 5 large academic institutions (overall 12% SLN positive rate).25 The rate of SLN positivity in both prospective study cohorts aligns with the SLN positivity rate in the general population of melanoma patients who have undergone SLNB.
+The results show that in patients from the Medicare-eligible population (65 years old and over) who were determined to be low risk by this test, the concordance of a negative SLNB was 98.4%.
 These studies showed improved performance in other patient groups as well.

-SLNB positivity rates for T3 tumors with low-risk score for this test is 8.7%.
-Importantly, the 5-year melanoma specific survival (MSS) rate for T1/T2 low-risk group remains favorable; with 99% MSS, comparable to that observed in T1a tumors and for which current guidelines do not recommend SLNB.2,27 Furthermore, T1/T2 low-risk patients patients show 5-year overall survival (OS) of 97% and distant metastasis free survival (DMFS) of 93%.28 The MSLT-II study demonstrated that a delay in lymph node dissection does not adversely affect survival, thus clinical follow up of low-risk patients and lymphadenectomy for those few who develop clinically detectable nodal disease should achieve similar outcomes to those who currently undergo a planned SLNB.5 Thus, the test identifies a patient population with <5% likelihood of a positive SLN and high survival rates and therefore, has utility in guiding SLNB decisions in patients 65 years-old and over with T1-T2 CM tumors.
-In this population, the test could potentially reduce the rate of SLNB by up to 78% while still maintaining a MSS survival rate of 99% in those patients with low-risk tumor biology who can safely avoid the procedure.
+SLNB positivity rates for T3 tumors with a low risk score for this test is 8.7% Importantly, the 5-year melanoma specific survival (MSS) rate for T1/T2 low risk group remains favorable; with 99% MSS, comparable to that observed in T1a tumors and for which current guidelines do not recommend SLNB.2,27 Furthermore, T1/T2 low risk patients show 5-year overall survival (OS) of 97% and distant metastasis free survival (DMFS) of 93%.28 The MSLT-II study demonstrated that a delay in lymph node dissection does not adversely affect survival, thus clinical follow up of low-risk patients and lymphadenectomy for those few who develop clinically detectable nodal disease should achieve similar outcomes to those who currently undergo a planned SLNB.5 Thus, the test identifies a patient population with <5% likelihood of a positive SLN and high survival rates and therefore has utility in guiding SLNB decisions in patients 65 years-old and over with T1-T2 CM tumors.
+In this population, the test could potentially reduce the rate of SLNB by up to 78% while still maintaining an MSS survival rate of 99% in those patients with low-risk tumor biology who can safely avoid the procedure.

-A recent retrospective study directly compared the ability of DecisionDX Melanoma with the ability of American Joint Committee on Cancer (AJCC) melanoma staging to predict longer term outcomes.33 This study looked at 205 archived formalin-fixed, paraffin-embedded primary melanoma tissue blocks from 6 centers.
+A recent retrospective study directly compared the ability of DecisionDx Melanoma with the ability of American Joint Committee on Cancer (AJCC) melanoma staging to predict longer term outcomes.33 This study looked at 205 archived formalin-fixed, paraffin-embedded primary melanoma tissue blocks from 6 centers.
 This included 109 Stage I and 96 Stage II cancers, and median time to follow-up was 6.9 years.
 The median time to recurrence was 1.7 years, and the median time to distant metastasis was 1.6 years.
 In general, the test scoring alone had greater sensitivity to recurrence, distant metastasis, and death than AJCC staging.
 Alternatively, AJCC staging had greater specificity for these outcomes.
 The use of this assay with AJCC staging had a higher sensitivity to these adverse outcomes than either prognostic measurement alone.
-Studies have also suggested that clinicians value and use this test in their medical decision making regarding aggressiveness of melanoma management.34-36
+Lastly, a number of recent studies have suggested that clinicians value and use this test in their medical decision making regarding aggressiveness of melanoma management.34-36